DeterminateSystems/riff/README.md

 is able to infer which external dependencies are missing and provide them in the background using Nix.

+## Garbage Collection

+While using [Nix] grants Riff its powers, it also comes with some drawbacks, one of which being the issue of disk space.
+After using Riff on a few projects, you may notice the `/nix/store` directory grow in size.
+Luckily, it is relatively easy to reclaim this space by running `nix-collect-garbage`.
+Do note that this may cause any Riff shells you have used to be cleaned up, and may cause the next `riff` invocation take slightly longer due to fetching all the dependencies that were cleaned up.

 ## Direnv Integration

 You can add Riff support to Direnv on a project-specific or global basis.
 To